When Does Multi-Agent Collaboration Help? An Entropy Perspective: Limitations, Broader Impacts, and Future Work

-\paragraph{Causal Identification.} Our controlled SAS-versus-MAS experiment (Appendix~\ref{app:causal}) addresses one specific causal question, whether multi-agent interaction causally alters entropy dynamics, but does not fully resolve all causal ambiguities in the entropy-performance relationship.
-In particular, the predominant possible-anchoring rate (83.4\%) indicates that entropy reduction from inter-agent interaction does not automatically translate to performance gains.
-Stronger causal identification requires complementary strategies: message ablation studies that isolate information content from social influence, counterfactual interventions that manipulate entropy directly through temperature control while holding other factors fixed, and formal causal discovery methods (the PC algorithm, LiNGAM) applied to agent interaction graphs.
+\paragraph{Causal Identification.} While our causal discovery analysis (Section~\ref{sec:causal_analysis}) establishes that base-model entropy causally drives MAS correctness and that early inter-agent entropy dispersion mediates downstream performance, the causal identification relies on observational data and algorithmic discovery rather than controlled interventions.
+In particular, the predominant entropy-reduction-without-accuracy-gain rate (83.4\%) indicates that entropy reduction from inter-agent interaction does not automatically translate to performance gains, and the underlying mechanisms remain incompletely understood.
+Stronger causal identification requires complementary strategies: message ablation studies that isolate information content from social influence, and counterfactual interventions that manipulate entropy directly through temperature control while holding other factors fixed.

+\paragraph{Broader Impacts.} This work provides a principled understanding of entropy dynamics in LLM-based multi-agent systems, offering practical value for both researchers and practitioners.
+For the research community, our entropy-based analysis framework establishes a new perspective for diagnosing MAS failures and guiding architectural design decisions.
+For practitioners, our findings that single agents outperform MAS in 43.3\% of cases, combined with the insight that first-round entropy dynamics largely determine outcomes, can inform more resource-efficient deployment strategies.
+The \textit{Entropy Judger} further enables quality-aware output selection without requiring ground-truth labels, reducing annotation costs in real-world applications.
+We do not foresee specific negative societal consequences beyond those generally associated with advancing LLM capabilities.